WU-RDS/RMA2023/_book/00-Preliminaries.md

 **(LC1.1) Indicate the level of measurement of the following variables:**

-* Occupation of survey participants
+* Occupation of survey participants (nominal)
-* Willingness-to-pay for a product
+* Willingness-to-pay for a product (ratio)
-* Your grade in the marketing research course (1, 2, 3, 4, 5)
+* Your grade in the marketing research course (1, 2, 3, 4, 5) (ordinal)
-* Rank order of most important product attributes
+* Rank order of most important product attributes (ordinal)
-* Student registration number
+* Student registration number (nominal)
-* Gender of survey participants
+* Gender of survey participants (nominal)
-* Consumer preferences measured on a 5-point Likert scale
+* Consumer preferences measured on a 5-point Likert scale (ordinal; interval if you would argue that the difference between the scalepoints is the same)
-* Mileage (kilometers per liter) a car gets
+* Mileage (kilometers per liter) a car gets (ratio)
-* Age of survey participants
+* Age of survey participants (ratio)
-* Temperature in °C
+* Temperature in °C (interval)
-* Number of products sold
+* Number of products sold (ratio)

 **(LC1.2) Which of the answers is correct?
 A nominal scale …**

 - [ ] …has an absolute zero point
 - [ ] …possesses all properties of an ordinal scale
-- [ ] …can have numerical values
+- [x] …can have numerical values
-- [ ] …serves as a label to classify/categorize objects
+- [x] …serves as a label to classify/categorize objects
 - [ ] None of the above

 **(LC1.3) Which of these statements regarding formative constructs are true?**

-- [ ] Indicators (items) measure the cause for the change of the not directly observable construct
+- [x] Indicators (items) measure the cause for the change of the not directly observable construct
 - [ ] Indicators (items) measure the effect of the change in a not directly observable construct
 - [ ] The indicators (items) of the scale should be highly correlated
 - [ ] Multi-item measurement is particularly important for the increase in the reliability of the measurement